authlete/authlete-ruby-quick-start/README.md

 After confirming the login failure, input the same strings to "Login ID" field and "Password" field and press "Authorize" button.
 This time, you will be authorized successfully.
-Complete the authorization code flow (= make a token request as described in "1.7 Make a Token Request") and get an access token.
-Write down the access token since it will be used later to test protected resouce endpoints.
+Complete the authorization code flow (= make a token request as described in "1.7 Make a Token Request") and get an access token and a refresh token.
+Write down the access token and the refresh token since they will be used later to test protected resouce endpoints.

 ## 2.7 Requirements for Authentication Callback Endpoint

 ### 2.7.1 Input to Authentication Callback Endpoint

-* Basic Authentication
+* **Basic Authentication**

     If `authenticationCallbackEndpointApiKey` and `authenticationCallbackEndpointApiSecret`
     are registered, Authlete uses them to build the value of `Authorization`